Functional renormalization group study of the quark-meson model with omega and rho vector mesons: THE QUARK-MESON MODEL WITH AND VECTOR MESONS

-To understand the behavior of $\omega_{0}$ and $\rho^3_{0}$, for the moment we ignore the $k$ dependence in $\mu_{eff}$, and carry out the integration over $k$.
-Then the resulting expression for $\omega_{0}$ and $\rho^3_{0}$ are some factor times the MF expression for the number density.
-But unlike the MF case, $\omega_{0}$ and $\rho^3_{0}$ are not directly proportional to the physical number density because the baryon density gets contributions not only from single particles but also fluctuations (see Eq.(~\ref{y})).
-Moreover, as we will see in Sec.3 if we include the $k$ dependence in $\mu^{eff}_{k}$, the $\omega_{0,k}$ and $\rho^3_{0,k}$ fields at $k_{IR}$ are not even proportional to the single-particle contribution.
+Note that the flow equations for $\omega_{0}$ and $\rho^{3}_{0}$ can be solved for a given $\phi$, independently of the potential $U^{k}_{\phi}$ (which only tells us where the minimum of $\phi$ is).
+If the $k$-dependence of $\mu_{\text{eff}}$ is ignored, one recovers expressions similar to the MF densities.
+But unlike the MF case, $\omega_{0}$ and $\rho^{3}_{0}$ are not directly proportional to the physical number density because the baryon density gets contributions not only from single particles but also fluctuations (see Eq.(~\ref{y})).
+Moreover, as we will see in Sec.~\ref{sec:3} if we include the $k$ dependence in $\mu_{eff}$, the $\omega_{0,k}$ and $\rho^3_{0,k}$ fields at $k_{IR}$ are not even proportional to the single-particle contribution.
 Therefore, the extrapolation of the MF relation $\omega_{0}\sim {n}$ and $\rho_{0}\sim {n}$ does not work without exception to understand the FRG results.

+The quark coupling constant $g_{s} = 3.2$.
+Differing from Ref.~\cite{Drews:2014spa}, given the qualitative nature of our work, the medium's impact on parameter selection is neglected.
+We established parameter values within a plausible range; these are not physically mandated but are selected phenomenologically to get the qualitative behavior.
+The typical range of $g_{\omega,\rho}/m_{\omega,\rho} \simeq 10^{-3} - 10^{-2} MeV^{-1}$ is the natural choice.
+We take it as an approximate optimal choice with a moderate value $6\times10^{-3} MeV^{-1}$ to show the influence of vector mesons on the phase diagram and values within that on the order parameters' results.
+We have checked that the overall qualitative result does not change the conclusion if we change the vector coupling constant to other values in that range.

-Finally, the initial conditions for the flow equations must be set up.
-The {UV} scale $\Lambda$ should be sufficiently large in order to take into account the relevant fluctuation effects and small enough to render the description in terms of the model degrees of freedom realistic~\cite{R0052}.
-In our calculation we follow the choice of Ref. ~\cite{R028} , $\Lambda$ = 500 MeV.
-The initial for the potential is\\
+Finally, the initial conditions for the flow equations must be established.
+The UV scale $\Lambda$ should be sufficiently large in order to take into account the relevant fluctuation effects and small enough to render the description in terms of the model degrees of freedom realistic~\cite{Drews:2013hha}.
+In our calculation we follow the choice of Ref.~\cite{Schaefer:2004en}, $\Lambda$ = 500 MeV.
+The initial for the potential is

-and set the parameters $g_{s}$ = 3.2, $\lambda$ = 8 with the vacuum effective potential from the FRG computation having the minimum at $\sigma_{vac}\simeq 93 $ MeV, which is regarded as $f_{\pi}$.
-We note that the value of $\lambda$, which enforces $\phi$ to stay near $f_{\pi}$, is considerably smaller than the MF case $(\lambda \sim 20)$.\ If we start with another initial condition with an additional $\phi^{2}$ term to give the mass, we need to readjust $\lambda$ but obtain qualitatively similar results; in fact, starting with the condition Eq.(~\ref{x}), the scale evolution first generates the $\phi^{2}$ terms, reflecting the universality.
-The initial condition for the $\omega$ and $\rho$ fields has not been examined in detail, and we simply try.\\